JM1/ansible-collection-jm1-cloudy/README.md

 The same connection URI `qemu+tcp://127.0.0.1:16509/session` can also be used with virt-manager at the container host.
-To view a virtual machine's graphical console, its Spice server or VNC server has to be changed, i.e. its listen type has to be changed to `address`, address has to be changed to `0.0.0.0` (aka `All interfaces`) or `192.168.150.2` and port has to be changed to a number between `5900-5999`.
+To view a virtual machine's graphical console, its Spice server or VNC server has to be changed, i.e. its listen type has to be changed to `address`, and port has to be changed to a number between `5900-5999`.
 Then view its graphical console on your container host with:

 ```sh
 # View a libvirt domain's graphical console with vnc server at port 5900 running inside the container